Clearing Up the Confusion: Right of Entry Rules for Owners, Managers and Residents

 Court Order

-The fourth and final category allows entry by the owner when the entry is pursuant to a court order.
+The fourth category allows entry by the owner when the entry is pursuant to a court order.
 This implies that the owner or manager cannot engage in self‑help if the resident refuses entry, even in cases where the owner is completely within their rights for the entry.
 Instead, the owner or manager must seek a court order prior to entry.
 To enforce the order, the Marshal or Sheriff would meet the owner at the premises to allow safe entry into the dwelling unit.

 Obviously, it is far better to use your power of persuasion to convince the resident to allow entry voluntarily.
 Keeping a copy of the applicable code and pointing out to the resident the obligations of California law and your lease may persuade a recalcitrant tenant to obey the law.
 If your rental agreement or lease provides for attorney’s fees, the threat of litigation coupled with attorney’s fees awards may also convince the resident that it is not in his or her best interest to refuse reasonable entry needs.